 Once I met a new mom at our homeschool group, who asked how old my kids were.
 When I told her, my oldest was then eighteen, she replied, “Oh, then you’re done!”

 I smothered a chuckle.
 I know what she meant.
 But I sure didn’t feel done.
-Today we’ll consider some life skills to be sure your teen is learning.
+Today we’ll consider some life skills to help your teen learn.